mongodb/mongodbatlas-cloudformation-resources/cfn-resources/auditing/docs/README.md

 Flag that indicates whether someone set auditing to track successful authentications.
 This only applies to the `"atype" : "authCheck"` audit filter.
 Setting this parameter to `true` degrades cluster performance.

-#### ConfigurationType

-Human-readable label that displays how to configure the audit filter.